Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • decreased muscle tone;

-• when lifting the baby by the shoulders, the head seems to sink into the shoulders (a kind of pressing the head into the neck occurs);
+• when lifting the baby by the shoulders, the head seems to sink into the shoulders (a kind of pressing of the head into the neck occurs);

 • blueness of the feet and hands;